kermitt2/article_dataset_builder/Readme.md

                    harvested PDF
   --annotation     generate bibliographical annotations with coordinates for
                    the harvested PDF
-  --dump DUMP      write all the consolidated metadata in json
+  --dump           write all the consolidated metadata in json in the file
+                   consolidated_metadata.json
 ```

 Fill the file `config.json` with relevant service and parameter url, then install the python mess: